Skip to content

 The Number of Opponents

-The fewer opponents you are facing the higher your chances of success in winning the pot with a continuation bet.
-As a general guide, consider the following:
+The fewer opponents you face, the higher your chances of winning the pot with a continuation bet.
+As a simple guide:

 The Texture of the Board

-The texture of the flop is critical to whether a c-bet is the play with the best expectation.
-Aside from high cards, be careful of coordinated boards that favor straight and flush draws.
-Ideally, you’ll want to see a ragged, rainbow flop.
+The texture of the flop is critical when deciding whether a c-bet is the play with the best expected value.
+Aside from high cards, pay close attention to coordinated boards that favor straight and flush draws.

 Let’s look at a few examples.
-Suppose you raise with and get called by the button and the blinds.
-The flop comes
+Suppose you raise with kcqc and get called by the button and both blinds.
+The flop comes adjd8s:

 Figure 1

-Let’s suppose you’re holding the same hand, yet this time you’re against a single opponent and the flop is dealt :
+Let’s suppose you’re holding the same hand, yet this time you’re against a single opponent and the flop is dealt 7c4c2d:

 Figure 2